Tony dela Cruz

 Anthony Bryan Davis dela Cruz (born August 24, 1978) is a Filipino-American former professional basketball player and coach.
 He played majority of his career for the Alaska Aces of the Philippine Basketball Association (PBA), where he also served as an assistant coach after his playing career.
 He is also a former member of the RP National Basketball Team.

 Born in West Covina, California, Dela Cruz had a stint in the US NCAA and was named as Shell's direct hire recruit in 1999.
 He became a legitimate PBA All-Star player with the Shell Turbo Chargers and was dealt to the Aces prior to Shell's exit from the PBA before the start of the 2005–2006 season.
 Following the retirement of former player and now Blackwater Bossing head coach Jeffrey Cariaso in 2010, dela Cruz was named Alaska's team captain.

 Early life and career

-Dela Cruz was born in West Covina, California, as the middle child of the family with an older sister and a younger sister.
+Dela Cruz was born in West Covina, California, as the middle child with an older sister and a younger sister.
 His Filipino father was an accountant while his American mother is a former bank analyst.
-He grew up in Carson, and learned basketball at Carson High, then played two years at UC Irvine.
+He grew up in Carson, learned basketball at Carson High and then played two years at UC Irvine.
 In his final season with the UC Irvine Anteaters, he didn't score a point and was only able to attempt one field goal.